 |Purdy & Jefferson|

 Pre-Tour guide book: D’Alessandro-Cox’s book is packed with very readable historical details and descriptions of the geography, and makes the Virginia countryside of Jefferson’s youth come alive.
 For example, it sets the context for the tobacco economy that formed the basis of wealth in colonial Virginia.
 If you’re planning to visit Monticello, read Jayne’s book first as a “pre-tour guide.”
 It will enhance your understanding of what life was like for Jefferson as a boy and young man.

 Summary: Jayne D’Alessandro-Cox has written a well-researched book from multiple sources.
 It is an important contribution focusing on Jefferson’s early years.
-If you’re interested in buying a copy of this book, visit Jayne’s website by clicking here, the publisher’s website, or buy it from Amazon.
+If you’re interested in buying a copy of this book, visit Jayne’s website by clicking here or buy it from Amazon.